qgis/QGIS-Documentation/source/user_manual/introduction/getting_started.rst

    single:command line options

 |nix| QGIS supports a number of options when started from the command line.
 To
-get a list of the options, enter ``qgis ---help`` on the command line.
+get a list of the options, enter ``qgis --help`` on the command line.
 The usage statement for QGIS is:

 ::